Into the Maelstrom (Dungeons & Dragons)

 Into the Maelstrom is an adventure module for the Dungeons & Dragons fantasy role-playing game, set in that game's Mystara campaign setting.
 TSR, Inc. published the module in 1985 for the D&D Master Set rules.
 It is part of the "M" series of modules.
 The module was designed by Bruce and Beatrice Heard.
 Its cover art is by Jeff Easley, with interior art by Valerie Valusek and cartography by Dave LaForce.

 Plot summary

 Into the Maelstrom is an adventure scenario in which the player characters lead a fleet of magical flying ships against an evil invading force.

-The player characters are playthings of the gods as the strive to increase their power.
+The player characters are playthings of the gods as they strive to increase their power.
 The kingdom of Norwold is plagued by a gray-green poisonous fog that kills everything in its path and acid rain that creates dry barren soil.
 The player characters are summoned to the king's court, along with other soldiers and fleets, with the intention of attacking the prime suspect country.
 While crossing the ocean, the fleet is caught in a maelstrom that is really a gate to the Star Kingdoms.
 From there, the fleet must struggle to reach the Magic Mist, a gate home to a strange island spewing gray-green mist into the air.
-On the island, the party confront the roaring demon Alphaks.
+On the island, the party confronts the roaring demon Alphaks.